 As we take hold of Vassal’s invention and use it, what realizations will it bring us, and what transformations?
 Might it contribute to our further evolution, as Vassal and I have speculated?
 And might that evolution, and all evolution, prove to be, as Vassal observes, a form of stasis, of nothing becoming nothing?

-I will expand my theater analogy.
-A curtain is about to rise on us all.
-When it does, we may find that our experience of the theater we occupy has changed.
+To expand my theater analogy: A curtain is about to rise on us all.
+When it does, we may find that our experience of the theater that we occupy has changed.
 Thanks to Vassal’s device, the fourth wall, that invisible barrier between audience and performers, will seem to be absent.
-Previous distinctions between audience and performers will no longer apply.
+Previous delineations between audience and performers will no longer apply; at first, at least, nothing will take their place.
 All of us will serve as both at once, and occupy the places of both.
 Nothing will separate the two—no imagined wall, velvet curtain, proscenium arch, or footlights.
-The stage will be everywhere, and we will all be on it, picking up our cues, playing our parts.
+More than ever, the stage will be everywhere, and we will all be on it, picking up our cues, playing our parts.

 * * *